canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 Building Go from source may take several minutes.
 ```

-If successful the output will indicate where the binary has been installed on your machine.
+If successful, the output indicates where the binary has been installed on your machine.
-You will need to add this to your PATH to enable calling the version of Go that you have compiled.
+Add this to your ``PATH`` to enable calling the version of Go that you have compiled.

 ```none
 ALL TESTS PASSED